-Nordic skiing is a great way to explore during the winter months.
-It includes backcountry skiing and skiing on groomed trails.
-While most of our skiing will be on groomed trails, more exciting ski adventures can be considered for those with the right gear and training.
+Nordic skiing is a great way to explore the great outdoors during the winter months.
+It includes both backcountry skiing and skiing on groomed trails.
+While most of our skiing will be on groomed trails, more exciting ski adventures can be considered for those with the right gear, training and desire for adventure.

 Nordic Skiing on Groomed Trails is a great way to enjoy our winter months.
 Flatter trails are great for beginners and many parks offer rolling or even steeper terrain for most skilled skiers.